YAML Builder

 Transformation Files

-As part of the YAML generation process, Migration Vault creates default Transformation YAML files (transformations.yaml) to use in conjunction with generated mapping files.
-These files contain system defaults for multiple legacy platforms, such as Rave and InForm.
+As part of the YAML generation process, the system creates default Transformation YAML files (transformations.yaml) to use in conjunction with generated mapping files.
+These files contain system defaults for legacy platforms, such as Rave and InForm.

 The YAML Builder automatically applies the following default transformers during the YAML generation process: